McGraw History, Family Crest & Coats of Arms

 McGraw Settlers in Australia in the 19th Century

-- John McGraw, aged 41, a farm labourer, arrived in South Australia in 1852 aboard the ship "Sea Park"
+- John McGraw, aged 41, a farm labourer, who arrived in South Australia in 1852 aboard the ship "Sea Park"

-- Ellen McGraw, aged 22, a servant, arrived in South Australia in 1854 aboard the ship "Sir Thomas Gresham"
+- Ellen McGraw, aged 22, a servant, who arrived in South Australia in 1854 aboard the ship "Sir Thomas Gresham"

 - Private First Class Francis X McGraw, American soldier awarded the Congressional Medal of Honor in 1944

 - John Harte McGraw (1850-1910), American politician, 2nd Governor of Washington state

 - Eloise Jarvis McGraw (1915-2000), American author of children's books, three-time winner of the Newbery Honor Award

 - John Joseph "Muggsy" McGraw (1873-1934), American Major League Baseball player and manager